Code-Institute-Submissions/Cuisine/README.md

 #### Database

 [MongoDB](https://www.mongodb.com) with [mlab](https://mlab.com):
-* MongoDB provides the non-relational databse, whilst mlab hosts our database (allowing users access)
+* MongoDB provides the non-relational database, whilst mlab hosts our database (allowing users access)

 The code editor used to create the project was [Cloud9](https://c9.io/signup).